I'm a member

 Printer Friendly Version

-DESCRIPTIONLiver transplantation is now routinely performed as a treatment of last resort for patients with end-stage liver disease.
+Liver transplantation is currently performed routinely as a treatment of last resort for patients with end-stage liver disease.
 Liver transplantation may be performed with liver donation after brain or cardiac death or with a liver segment donation from a living donor.
-Patients are prioritized for transplant according to length of time on the waiting list and severity of illness criteria developed by the United Network of Organ Sharing (UNOS).
+Patients are prioritized for transplant by mortality risk and severity of illness criteria developed by the Organ Procurement and Transplantation Network (OPTN) and the United Network of Organ Sharing (UNOS).
 The severity of illness is determined by the model for end-stage liver disease (MELD) and pediatric end-stage liver disease (PELD) scores.

 Due to the scarcity of donor livers, a variety of strategies have been developed to expand the donor pool.
 For example, split graft refers to dividing a donor liver into 2 segments that can be used for 2 recipients.
-Living donor transplantation of the left lateral segment is now commonly performed between parent and child.
-Recently, adult-to-adult living-donor transplantation has been investigated, using the right lobe of the liver from a related or unrelated donor.
-In addition to addressing the problem of donor organ scarcity, living donation allows the procedure to be scheduled electively, shortens the preservation time for the donor liver, and allows time to optimize the recipient’s condition pretransplant.
+Living donor liver transplantation (LDLT) is now commonly performed for adults and children from a related or unrelated donor.
+Depending on the graft size needed for the recipient, either the right lobe, left lobe or the left lateral segment can be used for LDLT.
+In addition to addressing the problem of donor organ scarcity, LDLT allows the procedure to be scheduled electively before the recipient's condition deteriorates or serious complications develop.
+LDLT also shortens the preservation time for the donor liver and decreases disease transmission from donor to recipient.

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.

-A liver transplant, using a cadaver or living donor, is medically necessary for carefully selected patients with end-stage liver failure due to irreversibly damaged livers.
+A liver transplant, using a cadaver or living donor, may be considered medically necessary for carefully selected patients with end-stage liver failure due to irreversibly damaged livers.

 Etiologies of end-stage liver disease include, but are not limited to, the following: